Jaack17/Currency-Exchanger/README.md

 # Currency Exchange Program

-This Python program allows you to convert an amount from one currency to another using the latest exchange rates from the Open Exchange Rates API.
+This Python program enables currency conversion using the latest exchange rates from the Open Exchange Rates API.

 ## Usage